 Saturday, March 19, 2016

 I will no longer be posting to this blog.
-It's so much easier for me to use Facebook for new photos and patterns and temari inspiration.
+It's so much easier for me to use Instagram for new photos and patterns and temari inspiration.
+Hope to see you there!

 Thursday, January 28, 2016